ciaa/IDE4PLC/README.md

 A libre Programming Software for PLC comply with IEC 61131-3.

+![Imagen "IDE4PLCv1-0-5.png" no encontrada](docs/assets/img/IDE4PLCv1-0-4.png "IDE4PLC v1.0.5")

+## LICENSE

 Copyright 2012-2017 Eric Nicolás Pernia.

-![Imagen "IDE4PLCv1-0-5.png" no encontrada](docs/assets/img/IDE4PLCv1-0-4.png "IDE4PLC v1.0.5")

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.